 The following charts are provided to give you an idea of how some of the key specs of the Pulsar PG4500B compare to generators of similar power (between 3000 and 4000 W).

 - As the PG4500B features an autonomy of around 15 hours at 50% load, it has a higher run time than an average generator of its power range.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Honda EB4000X, which is able to run for around 16 hours.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Honda EB4000X, which is able to run for around 16 hours.

 The bottom line

 - In the expected price range

 - Several accessories included